Q. How far can you transport?

 Q. What type of aircraft do you fly?

-A. Our primary aircraft is the Beechcraft Bonanza V35B.
+A. Our primary aircraft is a 1969 Beechcraft Bonanza V35B.

 Q. Do animals travel well by air?